AxisCommunications/acap-runtime/README.md

 are currently the most common ids for the respective architectures.
 See the table below for a full list of supported values.

-If the value is set to 0 (LAROD_CHIP_INVALID) the Inference API server will not be started.
+If the value is set to 0 (LAROD_CHIP_INVALID) the Machine learning API inference service will not be started.

 | Chip id | Name                          | Description                                |